 (a) Identification and location of the meter.

-(b) Date of installation.
+(b) Date of installation and removal from service.

 (c) Serial or assigned meter number.